DSKC: Domain Style Modeling with Adaptive Knowledge Consolidation for Exemplar-free Lifelong Person Re-Identification: Experiments

-\textbf{Datasets:} All experiments are conducted on a challenging benchmark \cite{pu2021lifelong} consisting of a Seen domain and an Unseen domain.
-Seen domain includes Market1501\cite{zheng2015scalable}, CUHK-SYSU \cite{xiao2016end}, DukeMTMC \cite{ristani2016performance}, MSMT17$\_$V2 \cite{wei2018person} and CUHK03 \cite{li2014deepreid}.
-Further, unseen domain consists of VIPeR \cite{gray2008viewpoint}, GRID \cite{loy2010time}, CUHK02 \cite{li2013locally}, Occ$\_$Duke \cite{miao2019pose}, Occ$\_$REID \cite{zhuo2018occluded}, and PRID2011 \cite{hirzer2011person}.
-Following \cite{pu2021lifelong}, two classic training orders are used to imitate varying domain gaps and assess the model's performance.\\ \textbf{Implementation Details.} We adopt a ViT-Small/16 \cite{dosovitskiy2020image} architecture as the backbone, initializing the model with weights pre-trained on the large-scale unlabeled dataset LUPerson \cite{fu2021unsupervised}.
-The input feature dimension is set to $D$ = 384.
-All input images are cropped to 256×128 pixels.
-For training, our DKUA framework undergoes 60 epochs per domain, using Adam \cite{kinga2015method} optimizer.
-We employ a batch size of 128 and an initial learning rate of 5$\times$$10^{-6}$, which decays by a factor of 0.1 every 20 epochs for each domain.
-All experiments are performed on a server with an NVIDIA RTX 6000 GPU.\\ \textbf{Evaluation Metrics.} To measure performance in each domain, we adopt two standard metrics: Mean Average Precision (mAP) \cite{zheng2015scalable} and Rank-1 (R@1) accuracy \cite{moon2001computational}.
-Additionally, to evaluate the model’s lifelong learning ability, we average the mAP and R@1 scores over both seen and unseen domains, providing a holistic assessment of its generalization.\\
+\textbf{Implementation Details:} We adopt the ViT-Small/16 \cite{dosovitskiy2020image} architecture as our backbone, initialized with weights pre-trained on the large-scale unlabeled LUPerson dataset \cite{fu2021unsupervised}.
+Our DSKC framework is trained for 60 epochs per domain using the Adam optimizer \cite{kingma2014adam}.
+The batch size is set to 128, with an initial learning rate of $5 \times 10^{-6}$ that decays by a factor of 0.1 every 20 epochs.
+Our experiments are conducted on an NVIDIA RTX 6000 GPU.\\ \textbf{Evaluation Metrics.} Model performance is evaluated using two standard metrics: Mean Average Precision (mAP) \cite{zheng2015scalable} and Rank-1 accuracy (R@1) \cite{moon2001computational}.
+Furthermore, to assess lifelong learning ability, we report the average mAP and R@1 across all Seen and Unseen domains, providing a holistic measure of the model's generalization and anti-forgetting capabilities. \\